sereader/run_analysis/Readme.md

 Background
 ==========
 The experiments were carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-A training set and a test set were merged to create the "tidydata" set.
+A training set of data on subjects and activities and a test set of data on subjects and activities were merged to create the "tidydata" set.

 *For more detail on experimental design and contents of the "UCI HAR Dataset" folder, consult original README.txt within that folder

 Features
 ========
 "tidydata" contains only averages of the mean and standard deviations of measurements taken by the accelerometer and gyroscope.
-A total of 561 variables were included in the original data for both training and test sets, but only 66 of those dealt specifically with the mean or standard deviation of a particular measurement.
+A total of 561 variables were included in the original data for both training and test sets, but only 66 of those recorded specifically the mean or standard deviation of a particular measurement.
+Subjects may have been observed performing the same activity multiple times; Subject #6 may have been observed "WALKING" more than once, for example.
+The average of each of these 66 variables was then calculated for each subject and the activity performed by that subject; the result is contained in "tidydata", with each row noting the subject, the activity, and then the average for each variable across however many observations of that subject/activity pairing there were in the original data.

 *For more detail on the variables in "tidydata", consult Codebook.md in the GitHub repo.
 For more detail on the raw measurements manipulated for "tidydata", consult fetures.txt and features_info.txt in the "UCI HAR Dataset" folder